resistorsoftware/Shopify-Developer-Book/text/09_Webhooks/09_Webhooks.markdown

 end
 @@@

-If we were to send the request body as the App received it to this little method, and the value of the HTTP_X_SHOPIFY_HMAC_SHA256 attribute in the request, it can calculate the Hash in the same manner as Shopify did before sending out the request.
-If the two computed values match, you can be assured the WebHook is valid and came from Shopify.
-That is why it is important to ensure your shared secret is not widely distrubuted on the Internet.
-You would lose your ability to judge between valid and invalid requests between Shopify and your App.
+The App calculates a value only it could know.
+The header provides a value from Shopify If the two computed values match, it is assured the WebHook is valid and came from Shopify.
+That is why it is important to ensure the shared secret is not widely distrubuted on the Internet.

 ### Looking out for Duplicate Webhooks